Skillter/skillter/README.md

 ## Hi, I'm Skillter
-I've been learning Java for over 3 years and I've been into computers and system management since I was a little kid
+I've been learning Java for over 3 years and I've been into computers and system management since I was a little kid.

 ## Currently active WIP Projects: